bonhamdaniel/c-plus-plus-basics/operator-overloading/README.md

 - Program Purpose:
 		Introduces the C++ concept of operator overloading.
-- Compile (assuming GNU C++ compiler): g++ TMA3Question3.cpp -o TMA3Question3
+- Compile (assuming GNU C++ compiler): g++ OperatorOverloading.cpp -o OperatorOverloading
-Execution: TMA3Question3.exe
+- Execution: OperatorOverloading.exe
-Notes: No user input is necessary, everything for this program is hardcoded
+- Notes: No user input is necessary, everything for this program is hardcoded
-Classes:
+- Classes:
-		DoStuff - contains all necessary elements to fulfill the program description
+	- DoStuff - contains all necessary elements to fulfill the program description
-Variables:
+- Variables:
-		i - int - used to store the int that is operated on by all the member functions
+	- i - int - used to store the int that is operated on by all the member functions

+Test Plan
+- Normal Case 1:
+		Runs program as constituted, without any alterations.
+		Should display output as required in program specification.
+		All testing built into program execution - all overloaded operators inherently tested and correct execution confirmed in output.
+		Output in file "Q3.txt" also confirms print() method working.
+		Console:
+		> Initial value of ds: [i] = 0
+		> In unary operator+
+		> After unary operator+ (has no effect): [i] = 0
+		> After binary operator+ 5 (ds = ds + 5): [i] = 5
+		> After binary operator- 2 (ds = ds - 2): [i] = 3
+		> After testing complex expression (ds = ds[3] + ds2[2] - ds3[4]: [i] = 1
+		> Calling ++ds (prefix): [i] = 2
+		> Value after call: [i] = 2
+		> Calling ds++ (postfix): [i] = 2
+		> Value after call: [i] = 3
+		> Calling --ds (prefix): [i] = 2
+		> Value after call: [i] = 2
+		> Calling ds-- (postfix): [i] = 2
+		> Value after call: [i] = 1
+		**All output as expected
+		"Q3.txt":
+		> i = 0
+***As this program is completely hardcoded, there is no user input at all, there are no further cases to test.
+The above demonstrates that the program works as required.
+I saw a discussion in the course forums which stated for this type of programs simply running the normal case was adequate.
+Discussion:
+		As this is an introductory assignment, much of the C++ functionality to write an elegant program, with adequate error-handling, has not yet been introduced.
+As such, this program is completely hard-coded and does not contain error-handling capabilities.
+		The program defines several overloaded operators on a simple class which contains a single int data member.
+The overloaded operators are all defined as member functions, except for the "operator<<" which is a friend function.
+		Each of the overloaded operators performs its computations on the int data member of the DoStuff class.